Corn Trading via CFDs with AvaTrade

 - Only a minor portion of the corn harvest goes to food uses such as corncob and corn oil.
 Ethanol fuel is becoming more and more commonly used, mostly in the US, and is concocted with a fair amount of corn in it, to say the least.
 40% of corn consumption goes to Ethanol production.

 - The corn market price is mainly affected by supply and demand rates.
 As the human consumption of corn remains mostly even, industrial usage can change.
-Therefore, if the price of Crude Oil shifts, we are likely to see a changes in the price of corn as well.
+Therefore, if the Crude Oil trading price shifts, we are likely to see a changes in the price of corn as well.

 - Corn price tends to soar during the summer, specifically from June to August, when the weather changes and affects the crops.
 This can bring about a dramatic change from the expected amounts published in the month of March, that bring about major changes in its price.